 2018 has seen us loose a couple of the older chickens so we are now hoping that either one of our chickens goes broody or someone else has a spare one so we can try hatching our own again.

 At the tail end of 2017, we were given 5 Black Rocks by Geoff has he decided to try his luck with another breed.
 These are hybrid chickens which will lay all year round, securing our egg supply at last!
 These lay light brown eggs of varying sizes depending on the age of the chicken laying it.
 Rapidly these were named Snap, Crackle, Pop, Fizz and Squeak.
 Sadly, we lost Crackle a few weeks after we got her and Squeak in August 2018.

 In July 2018, we took on two Cuckoo Marans from Steve, called Nelly and Daisy.
-Unfortunately, we lost Nelly very soon after her settling in but Daisy is happy and has found her place in the flock.
+Unfortunately, we lost Nelly and Daisy soon after they settled in.
+Cuckoo marans are beautiful birds and lay lovely eggs.

 There is a local farmers market that sells ex-commerical layers where you can easily pick up chickens for a good price.
 If they are ex-commerical, they often appear in poor condition and get confused at many of the freedoms allotment chickens enjoy.
 Usually, they work it out within a few days…